Whether you like to ski or hike, hunt or snowshoe, Norway is an outdoor person's paradise.

 Passport to the mountains

 What follows is a brief introduction to selected Norwegian mountain areas.
 If you want to know more, the best place to go is the Norwegian Trekking Association, the DNT (Den Norske Turistforening), or its local affiliate, the Trondhjems Trekking Association, which, while it doesn't have English language webpages, will still be able to answer questions in English about Sylan and Trollheimen, the mountain areas nearest Trondheim.
-Another source of English language information on skiing and hiking hut-to-hut in Norway can be found here.
 A DNT membership gives you discounts at all DNT-affiliated huts, and on an English language guide to hiking in Norway called “On Foot in Norway”.

 A DNT membership is also a passport to one of the most unusual features of the Norwegian hut system: for the cost of a small deposit, you can get a key that will open any DNT hut during the off-season.
 Off-season huts can be used on an honour system, where you pay into a locked metal box at the hut for lodging.
 Many of these huts (called self-service, or selv-betjent huts) have well-stocked pantries that you can also take food from, provided you pay for it, so you don’t even have to carry food into the mountains if you want to limit the weight of your backpack.